OpenDSA/OpenDSA/RST/source/Shellsort.rst

 so that a final Insertion Sort can finish the job.

 Shellsort does what most good sorts do:
-Break the list into sublists, sort the sublists, then recombine them.
+Break the input into pieces, sort the pieces, then recombine them.
-But Shellsort does this in an unusual way, breaking its input into "virtual" sublists of elements that are often not contiguous.
+But Shellsort does this in an unusual way, breaking its input into "virtual" sublists that are often not contiguous.
 Each such sublist is sorted using an Insertion Sort.
 Another group of sublists is then chosen and sorted, and so on.